d-morrison/IntroStatActivities/_book/12-A17-inference-1ofeach-simulation.md

 ##### Hypothesis test {-}

 Remember that the null distribution is created based on the assumption the null hypothesis is true.
 In this study, the null hypothesis states that there is no association between the two variables.
-This means that the snowfall values observed in the data set would have been the same regardless of the weather pattern that year.
+This means that the values observed in the data set would have been the same regardless of the behavior condition.

-To demonstrate this simulation, your instructor will provide cards to for you to use to simulate a sample.
+To demonstrate this simulation, we could create cards to simulate a sample.

 10. How many cards will we start with?